vircadia/vircadia-native-core/interface/external/gverb/readme.txt

 Instructions for adding the Gverb library to Interface (This is a required library)
-Clément Brisset, October 22nd, 2014
+Clément Brisset, Octobre 22nd, 2014

 1. Go to https://github.com/highfidelity/gverb
    Or download the sources directly via this link: